The Interobjective Presentation of Disappearance

 A very specific aspect of the ecological crisis and the Anthropocene is the strange dynamism of perceptible and retreating features.
 This duality makes the entirety of climate change eerie and difficult to comprehend due to its complexity.
 Tamas Dezsö’s Coda reveals the hyperobject nature of the Anthropocene through a staggering and compressed presentation of its local manifestations, observing and prioritizing the phenomena of retreating and hiding.

+Dezsö reflexively considers the various possibilities of ecological aesthetics within the framework of an ecology which no longer appears as pure nature, but as a defiled, soiled and collapsed reality.
 The climate change threatening ancient forests requires an asymmetrical aesthetic approach.
 A direct consequence of asymmetry is that in a temporal and spatial sense hyperobjects do not adapt to the sensual set-up or abilities of humans, nor to any other living beings.
-Instead of mutuality and harmony, asymmetry and the disorder of the equilibrium characterise the heterogeneity of the beings.
+Instead of mutuality and harmony, asymmetry and the disorder of the equilibrium characterize the heterogeneity of the beings.

+Shifts, transformations and technological reflections permeate Dezsö’s aesthetic experiments in relation to the Anthropocene.
+Instead of anthropomorphous beings, Dezsö draws our attention to the efficacy of things and various beings, pointing out that actors far stronger than anything human are also present around us.
 The phenomena referred to as enormous, mega-fires threaten an incomprehensible mass of animal species and ancient trees.
 The heat of the fire, smoke and the dramatic nature of a catastrophic situation seem to hide from us the alien alterity of the ecological crisis.

 Yet the Anthropocene does call our attention to the fact that if not thinking in terms of human perspectives and on the scales of the post-Anthropocene, we can realize that the mass devastation of species and global warming as an eerie zone that cannot be confined locally threaten us all.
+In fact, we are all in the dark embrace of the Anthropocene, the threatening and suffocating smoke of megafires makes our usual perceptive mechanisms unsure, like a phantom that is present everywhere.
+To represent this retracting yet multi-sensual hyperobject requires a diverse artistic approach and multimediality.

 Dezsö has created a lyrical work devoted to disappearance and liquidation.
 The threatening, tormented bird sounds drawn in the calcified remnant of a several-thousand-year-old giant redwood reveal the reaction and suffering of the non-human beings affected by the megafires.

 As a minor manifestation of the Anthropocene’s hyperobject which itself is one, the megafire adheres to all the beings of a forest.
-Via technological conversions the triptych Transcript representsin sound waves the alarm signal of a hundred species of birds living in the forests of the Sierra Nevada and especially threatened by the megafires.
+Via technological conversions the triptych Transcript represents in sound waves the alarm signal of a hundred species of birds living in the forests of the Sierra Nevada and especially threatened by the megafires.
 Dezsö’s artwork depicts the complexity and inaccessibility of the ecological crisis.

 According to the position of Speculative Realism, efficacy cannot be narrowed in any sense, every entity possesses social efficacy and the human being cannot be regarded as a central actor of either society or ontology.
 Hiddenness, a power that does not reveal itself or is difficult to know can be found everywhere, which affects so many beings.